Fruehauf Trailer Corporation: History

 The company's founder, August Charles Fruehauf (1868–1930), was born in Fraser, Michigan, the son of Sophia and Charles Fruehauf.
+(Note: The Fruehauf surname is German in origin, originally spelled "Frühauf", meaning "early riser".)
 He began his career as a Detroit-area blacksmith and carriage builder.
 In 1914, a local businessman named Frederic M. Sibley asked Fruehauf to build a trailer that could be towed behind a Ford Model T and transport a boat to upper Michigan.
 Fruehauf successfully built the device, and Sibley requested he build additional trailers for use on his lumber yard.
 Fruehauf would call them "semi-trailers", and his product proved popular.
 In 1918, he incorporated his business as the Fruehauf Trailer Company.

 The semi-trailers soon demonstrated their practicality and orders came in from competing lumber dealers and any manufacturer who wanted to expand their customer base.
 Closed van trailers were designed and put into service.
 Industries such as dairy and fuel oil were revolutionized with this "go-anywhere" type of transportation.
 Capitalizing on August Fruehauf's slogan, "a horse can pull more than it can carry, so can a truck", the company continued to grow.